jonah-carbonfive/cedar/README.markdown

 Rather than displaying spec results as a table view you can choose to output spec result to the console by setting the `CEDAR_HEADLESS_SPECS` environment variable.

+### Custom Reporters

+When run headlessly you can specify the class used to format spec results using the `CEDAR_REPORTER_CLASS` environment variable.

 ## Contributions and feedback

 Welcomed!
 Feel free to join and contribute to the public Tracker project [here](http://www.pivotaltracker.com/projects/77775).